-The CDC says more than 600 people die in the United States every year due to extreme heat, even though they say heat-related deaths are preventable.
+The CDC said, as of 2019, more than 600 people die in the United States every year due to extreme heat, even though they say heat-related deaths are preventable.

 In order to keep safe, it’s important to know the signs and symptoms of when you’re experiencing excessive heat exposure.

 According to the American Heart Association, the symptoms of heat exhaustion include:

 - dizziness or fainting

 - nausea, vomiting or both